adishavit/mittens/README.md

 }
 ```
 Here we use 3 nested pre-defined handlers `all_catcher`, `std_exception_handler` and `bad_alloc_handler`.
-The exceptions will be handles in the order of composition, i.e. inner-to-outer, so fall-through is naturally supported.
+The exceptions will be handled in the order of composition, i.e. inner-to-outer, so fall-through is naturally supported.
 Each of the handlers also (optionally) accepts its own lambda for customization.
+The *lambdas* for `std_exception_handler` and `bad_alloc_handler` take the exception type as parameters.
+&#10148; Where polymorphic lambdas are available, simply use `auto`.

+In this form, the first 2 handlers (`all_catcher` and `std_exception_handler`) take *three* arguments:
+ 1. The value to be returned when activated.
+ 2. A lambda to be called before returning.
+ 3. Another (nested) handler

 These 3 lines of code replace this typical code:
 ```